foreverwhatever/foreverwhatever.github.io/readme.md

 Configurables, whose aliases are listed on the help line.
 For more information on full configurables, see '--help-all'.

---stdin
-    read a single notebook file from stdin.
-Write the resulting notebook with default basename 'notebook.*'
---debug
-    set log level to logging.DEBUG (maximize logging output) --execute
-    Execute the notebook prior to export.
+--inplace
+    Run nbconvert in place, overwriting the existing notebook (only relevant when converting to notebook format)
+-y
+    Answer yes to any questions instead of prompting.
 --stdout
     Write notebook output to stdout instead of files.
+--execute
+    Execute the notebook prior to export.
 --allow-errors
     Continue notebook execution even if one of the cells throws an error and include the error message in the cell output (the default behaviour is to abort conversion).
 This flag is only relevant if '--execute' was specified, too.
+--debug
+    set log level to logging.DEBUG (maximize logging output) --stdin
+    read a single notebook file from stdin.
+Write the resulting notebook with default basename 'notebook.*'
+--no-prompt
+    Exclude input and output prompts from converted document.
 --generate-config
     generate default config file
--y
-    Answer yes to any questions instead of prompting.
---debug
-    set log level to logging.DEBUG (maximize logging output) --inplace
-    Run nbconvert in place, overwriting the existing notebook (only relevant when converting to notebook format) --no-prompt
-    Exclude input and output prompts from converted document.
---output-dir=<Unicode> (FilesWriter.build_directory)
+--to=<Unicode> (NbConvertApp.export_format)
+    Default: 'html'
+    The export format to be used, either one of the built-in formats, or a dotted object name that represents the import path for an `Exporter` class --template=<Unicode> (TemplateExporter.template_file)
     Default: ''
-    Directory to write output(s) to.
-Defaults to output to the directory of each notebook.
-To recover previous default behaviour (outputting to the current working directory) use . as the flag value.
---reveal-prefix=<Unicode> (SlidesExporter.reveal_url_prefix)
-    Default: ''
-    The URL prefix for reveal.js.
-This can be a a relative URL for a local copy of reveal.js, or point to a CDN.
-    For speaker notes to work, a local reveal.js prefix must be used.
---template=<Unicode> (TemplateExporter.template_file)
-    Default: ''
-    Name of the template file to use --writer=<DottedObjectName> (NbConvertApp.writer_class)
+    Name of the template file to use --post=<DottedOrNone> (NbConvertApp.postprocessor_class)
-    Default: 'FilesWriter'
-    Writer class used to write the  results of the conversion --post=<DottedOrNone> (NbConvertApp.postprocessor_class)
     Default: ''
     PostProcessor class used to write the results of the conversion